Welcome Letter: Department Chair and Program Director

 Welcome to the UCSD Department of Reproductive Medicine Residency Training Program!
-The information on this website should provide you with a comprehensive picture of the resources, facilities, and most important, philosophy of postgraduate education in UCSD's Reproductive Medicine Residency Training Program.
+The information on this website should provide you with a comprehensive picture of the resources, facilities, and philosophy of postgraduate education at the UC San Diego Reproductive Medicine Residency Training Program.

 Professor and Chair

-The overall educational objective of our program is to train residents to have the knowledge, skills and compassion to be outstanding obstetricians/gynecologists.
-We seek to prepare residents to be leaders in the field of obstetrics and gynecology and to provide excellent care to women.
-We have designed our program to allow residents to acquire the basic fund of knowledge of our specialty, develop superb clinical and surgical skills, have experience in all of the sub-specialty areas and be exposed to the scientific basis of our discipline.
+The overall educational objective of our program is to train residents to have the knowledge, skills, and compassion to be outstanding obstetrician-gynecologists.
+We seek to prepare residents to be leaders in the field of obstetrics-gynecology and to provide excellent care to women.
+We have designed our program to allow residents to acquire the basic fund of knowledge of our specialty, develop superb clinical and surgical skills, have experience in all of the sub-specialty areas, and be exposed to the scientific basis of our discipline.